dvrensk/disbursement-challenge/README.md

 ## Submitting your solution

-Once you have solved the challenge, please send an archive of your solution (`.tar.gz` or `.zip`) and include you .git folder.
+Once you have solved the challenge, please send an archive of your solution (`.tar.gz` or `.zip`) and include your .git folder.
 That way, we can see not only your final solution but also how you arrived there.

 If for some reason you want to publish your solution on Github, you are free to do so, but don't do so for the purpose of submitting your solution.